 There are even systems where a printed barcode on the box references fixed dimensions, and capturing the weight on the scale produces a barcode label that can be instantly affixed to the box, so that the information for both is in the system.
 Totals can be automatically calculated for every order and shipment.
 Work with your box manufacturer or software vendor to find a solution that fits your needs.

 3. Carrier Selection

 The carrier you choose should be based on saving you money.
 This will also save the customer money.
-If you are using or considering a variety of carriers, you should look for software that allows you to “price shop” when selecting shipping alternatives during order input but before invoicing.
+If you are using or considering a variety of carriers, you should look for software that allows you to “price shop” when selecting shipping options during order input but before invoicing.

-You can find solutions that will automatically check shipping costs based on the rates of the various carriers in the system and the weights and distances involved.
+You can find solutions that will automatically check shipping cost based on the rates of the various carriers in the system and the weights and distances involved.
 These should also be captured by the software.
 If your company is quoting standard rates and failing to charge for later upgrades, you could be losing money.
-Make sure that all shipping methods are updated on the invoice.
+Make sure that all shipping logistics methods are updated on the invoice.

 4. Logistics Services